alireza787b/px4xplane/README.md

    - If running on the same system, QGC should auto-connect to the drone on X-Plane.
    - For WSL or another system, open QGroundControl, navigate to `Application Settings -> Comm Links`, and add a new connection to UDP port `18570`.
 Click `connect`, and it should work.

+8. **Importing Parameters**:
+   - Tuning the PID for the quadricopter can be challenging.
+To assist with this, I have included a parameter file `quadricopter_px4.params` in the `config` folder.
+You can import these parameters using QGroundControl to get a good starting point for your tuning process.

 ## Status

 As of November 2023, This project is currently under development.
-Once a fully functional initial version is ready, the first beta release will be made available.

 ## Contribution and Support